walder/Skynet-IADS/README.md

 The following examples use static objects for command centers and power sources, you can also use units instead.

 ## IADS configuration
-Call this method to add or remove a radio menu to toggle the output of the IADS.
+Call this method to add or remove a radio menu to toggle the status output of the IADS.
 By default the radio menu option is not visible:
 ```lua
 redIADS:addRadioMenu()
 ```